A Lesson From Socks and Shoes

 Seriously?!

 How would you react if you were given these instructions on your first day of practice?
-Would you get angry that your age and skill level was being insulted and reluctantly pull off your socks and untie your shoes?
-Would you just stomp on out, thinking: This is not for me?
-Many of the ucla players did not understand the point of these rules at first, but Coach Wooden was teaching his players a foundational lesson: that success begins with following the rules.
+Would you get angry that your age and skill level were being insulted and reluctantly pull off your socks and untie your shoes?
+Would you just stomp out, thinking: This is not for me.
+Many of the ucla players did not understand the point of these rules at first, but Coach Wooden was teaching his players a foundational lesson: Success begins with following the rules.
 Besides this foundational lesson, Coach Wooden also did not want his players to develop blisters on their feet.

-Sometimes you might receive an instruction from your parents, a teacher, or a coach that does not seems unimportant.
-It might seem to be just a small rule—or even nonsensical at the moment—but as Christ taught in Luke 16:10: “He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much.”
+Sometimes you might receive an instruction from your parents, a teacher or a coach that seems unimportant.
+It might seem to be just a small rule—or even nonsensical.
+But as Christ taught in Luke 16:10: “He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much.”

 After Moses died, God used Joshua to lead ancient Israel into the Promised Land (Joshua 1:1-2).
-Before beginning this great task, God gave Joshua some vital instruction about the importance of following His rules: “This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success” (Joshua 1:8).
-God wants you to be prosperous and have good success like Joshua today!
+Before beginning this great task, God gave Joshua some vital instruction about the importance of following His rules: “This book of the law shall not depart out of thy mouth; but thou shalt meditate therein day and night that thou mayest observe to do according to all that is written therein; for then thou shalt make the way prosperous, and then thou shalt have good success” (Joshua 1:8).
+God wants you to be prosperous and have good success like Joshua!
 But like Joshua, you must follow God’s rules.

-Joshua 1:8 gives some practical steps on how you can follow God’s rules!
+This verse gives some practical steps on how you can follow God’s rules.

 First, you must study the rules.
 God told Joshua: “This book of the law shall not depart out of thy mouth ….”
 For God’s law to be in your mouth, it must first be in your mind (Luke 6:45).
 You must also know the rules for your home, school and job.

-Thirdly, you must keep all the rules.
+Third, you must keep all the rules.
 “Observe to do according to all that is written therein,” God told Joshua.
-Every rule must be followed—even rules that seem small like how you put on socks and tie shoes.
+Every rule must be followed—even rules that seem small, like how you put on socks and tie shoes.

 A fourth step—and sometimes the most difficult—is to have the courage necessary to follow the rules.
 God says in Joshua 1:7, “Only be thou strong and very courageous, that thou mayest observe to do according to all the law ….”
 It often takes real bravery to follow the rules—especially if others are not following them—but Joshua had courage, and you can too!
 God promises to supply your every need, so be sure to ask Him for courage (Philippians 4:19).